jakubjosef/jenkins-ansi-color-js/README.md

 ## Usage

-Copy js folder to Jenkins theme location on filesystem.
+1. Copy js folder to Jenkins theme location on filesystem.

-Add content of main js file to your Jenkins theme js file.
+2. Add content of main js file to your Jenkins theme js file.

+### I looking for someone able to create classic Jenkins plugin from this